energywebfoundation/worker-contract/README.md

-# Energyweb Green Proof
+# Energy Web Green Proof

-Collection of packages from Energyweb *Green Proof* project used to create Green Proof applications.
+Collection of packages from Energy Web *Green Proof* project used to create Green Proof applications.

+The Green Proofs enables anyone to build and run a digital tracking system for clean energy by leveraging decentralization easily and quickly.
+Primary components in this repo include
+1. Example of a decentralized logic execution for verifying data input and logic for creating digital proofs of clean energy
+2. Smart contracts on Energy Web Chain (EWC) for creating verifiable digital proofs representing clean energy

+An ideal user of Green Proofs is a platform operator with the following problem: “I am an organization trying to generate a digital representation of proof of greenness  but I cannot generate a green proof that is trusted by the community because there is no system that efficiently identifies and authorizes actors AND enables trusted data to enter the system.”

 List of packages: